swiftlang/swift-evolution/Proposal.md

     ///     let allTheVowels = str.indices(where: { vowels.contains($0) })
     ///     // str[allTheVowels].count == 9
     ///
-    /// - Parameter predicate: A closure that takes an element as its argument
-    ///   and returns a Boolean value that indicates whether the passed element
-    ///   represents a match.
-    /// - Returns: A set of the indices of the elements for which `predicate`
-    ///   returns `true`.
-    ///
     /// - Complexity: O(*n*), where *n* is the length of the collection. public func indices(where predicate: (Element) throws -> Bool) rethrows -> RangeSet<Index>